trimstray/test-your-sysadmin-skills/README.md

 In Unix like systems, **CLI** is the interface by which a user can type commands for the system to execute.
 The **CLI** is very powerful, but is not very error-tolerant.

+The **CLI** allows you to do manipulations with your system’s internals and with code in a much more fine-tuned way.
+It offers greater flexibility and control than a GUI regardless of what OS is used.
+Many programs that you might want to use in your software that are hosted on say Github also require running some commands on the **CLI** in order to get them running.

 **My favorite tools**

 - `screen` - free terminal multiplexer, I can start a session and My terminals will be saved even when you connection is lost, so you can resume later or from home